-A. Authorization and Approval of Projects

-- 1. A Strategic Execution Plan is presented to the Board of Education outlining the proposed projects, funding sources (primarily GO bonds) and project schedule. - 2.
+- A. Authorization and Approval of Projects - 1.
+A Strategic Execution Plan is presented to the Board of Education outlining the proposed projects, funding sources (primarily GO bonds) and project schedule. - 2.
+Non-Facilities projects are reviewed by OGC and the Bond Compliance Unit prior to the submission of the projects to the BOC or Board of Education for approval. - 3.
 The BOC meets monthly to review and to adopt resolutions recommending the expenditure of bond funds to the Board of Education.
-LAUSD staff present proposed projects to the BOC for consideration as "Strategic Execution Plan" (SEP) amendments. - 3.
+LAUSD staff present proposed projects to the BOC for consideration as "Strategic Execution Plan" (SEP) amendments. - 4.
 After the review and recommendation from the BOC, the Board of Education reviews and adopts the amendments to the SEP.

-B. Budget and Expenditure Authorization

-1. Initial budgets and budget adjustments (BAs), such as those to create and control positions, for GO bond and COPs funding sources are reviewed and approved by the Office of Capital Fund Compliance for:

-- (a) Required Board and BOC project approval - (b) Appropriate use of funds under the state and federal law - 2.
-Expenditure transfers for GO bond and COPs funding sources are reviewed and approved by the Accounting and Disbursements Division for appropriate accounting treatment, and approved by the Office of Capital Fund Compliance for bond-eligibility. - 3.
-In coordination with the Budget Services Division, the Office of Capital Fund Compliance conducts an annual review of all existing and new positions funded or to be funded by bond funds and provides approval prior to the roll-over or creation of these positions into the new budget fiscal year.

-C. Semi-Annual Certification
+- B. Budget and Expenditure Authorization - 1.
+Initial budgets and budget adjustments (BAs), such as those to create and control positions, for GO bond and COPs funding sources are reviewed and approved by the Bond Compliance Unit for: - (a) Required Board and BOC project approval - (b) Appropriate use of funds under the state and federal law - 2.
+Expenditure transfers for GO bond and COPs funding sources are reviewed and approved by the Accounting and Disbursements Division for appropriate accounting treatment, and approved by the Bond Compliance Unit for bond-eligibility. - 3.
+In coordination with the Budget Services Division, the Bond Compliance Unit conducts an annual review of all existing and new positions funded or to be funded by bond funds and provides approval prior to the roll-over or creation of these positions into the new budget fiscal year. - C. Semi-Annual Certification